Suspected grenade blast near Indonesia's presidential palace hurts two

-JAKARTA (Reuters) - A suspected smoke grenade explosion on Tuesday at Indonesia’s National Monument park, near the presidential palace in central Jakarta, injured at least two military officials, the capital’s top police official said.
+JAKARTA (Reuters) - An explosion of a suspected smoke grenade on Tuesday at a park near Indonesia’s presidential palace in the heart of the capital injured at least two military personnel, Jakarta’s police chief said.

-President Joko Widodo was not at the palace at the time of the blast, a presidential spokesman said.
+However, President Joko Widodo was not at the palace at the time, a presidential spokesman said.

-It was not immediately clear if the blast resulted from a sectarian attack, but Indonesia, the world’s most populous Muslim-majority country, has suffered a resurgence in homegrown militancy in recent years.
+It was not immediately clear if the blast was the result of a sectarian attack, but Indonesia, the world’s most populous Muslim-majority country, has suffered a resurgence in homegrown militancy in recent years.

-The park explosion was suspected to have been caused by a smoke grenade, and two injured military officials had been taken to hospital, Jakarta’s police chief, Gatot Eddy Pramono, told a televised news conference.
+The explosion, at 7:15 a.m.(0015 GMT) on the north side of the park, was thought to have been caused by a smoke grenade, Jakarta police chief Gatot Eddy Pramono told a televised news conference.

-The two injured officers were doing exercises in the park at the time, Jakarta military chief Eko Margiyono added.
+It injured two military personnel who were there for exercise, Jakarta military chief Eko Margiyono said, adding that they were taken to hospital and were conscious.

+“A smoke grenade was found and we’re looking into why it was there,” Margiyono said, in comments aimed at reassuring the public that described the incident “as not so extraordinary”.

 Asked if the blast was the result of an attack, Pramono responded, “We haven’t concluded so, because we’re still investigating.”